 Don’t Be Ignorant of ISO/IEC 29147Guidelines for the vulnerability disclosure processes

-While it is ideal for a company to keep its IT systems under assessment
+It is ideal for a company to keep its IT systems under assessment

 through third-party vendors such as

-it is always prudent to have everything ready
+But it is always prudent to have everything ready

-to receive reports from any source.
+to receive reports from any other source.

 The lack of a vulnerability disclosure program can lead to reporters

-ending up publishing information
+ending up publishing data

-without the vendor knowing about it beforehand.
+without the vendor knowing about it ahead of time.

 Similar in a certain way to what occurred to the Colombian Foreign Ministry.